Window safety: A guide to childproofing your windows

 If the above laws don’t apply to you, you can still install safety devices as an owner-resident, landlord or tenant.
 Tenants need to get written permission from the landlord to install safety devices, and reach an agreement on who will pay for it, and what will happen to the safety device once the tenancy ends.
 Here are some products that you can use to stop windows from opening more than 12.5cm and prevent window falls are:

-- Fixed window screen – Professionally installed and certified to withstand withhold 25kgs of pressure in three different points from the inside.
+- Fixed window screen– Professionally installed and certified to withstand withhold 25kgs of pressure in three different points from the inside.

-- Window guards – Fix the guard mounts to the window frame with screws.
+- Window guards– Fix the guard mounts to the window frame with screws.
 Window guards can help protect the opening, but make sure they have release buttons so they can be removed quickly in an emergency.

-- Window restrictors – Attach the device to the window frame with screws.
+- Window restrictors– Attach the device to the window frame with screws.
 Window restrictors can be unlocked with a key and then disengaged to open the window.

-- Safety nets – Fix the anchorage to the entire window frame with screws and then hook the nets onto the anchorage.
+- Safety nets– Fix the anchorage to the entire window frame with screws and then hook the nets onto the anchorage.
 In an emergency, you can remove the netting from the anchorage system.

-- Window wedges – Apply the loop strip on the window frame and then attach the wedge to the strip.
+- Window wedges– Apply the loop strip on the window frame and then attach the wedge to the strip.
 You can adjust the wedge on the strip for desired opening.
 You can also use it to prevent your child from opening the window by ‘wedging’ it shut.

 Window guards and window restrictors can be installed on the following types of windows: single and double-hung windows, sliding windows, casement windows, and awning or hopper windows.
 Safety nets, key-operated window locks and window wedges can only be installed on single and double-hung windows and sliding windows.

-More tips for preventing falls from windows
+More tips to prevent falls from windows

 If you live in a multi-storey house or apartment you can prevent window fall injuries and tragedies by childproofing your windows.
 In turn, you can give yourself peace of mind that you’ll be keeping your kids safe.